 Lazio

-The region of Lazio is considered the heart of Italy - the home of Rome and the center of the former empire.
-Lazio acts as the demarcation point between southern and northern Italy, acting as a melting pot of Italian gastronomy by combining ingredients, flavors, and cooking techniques of the north, south, and central regions.
-The topography hosts ancient rivers, glistening lakes, verdant valleys, rocky mountains, and shimmering waters, with culinary customs dating back to the Etruscans.
+The region of Lazio is considered the heart of Italy – the home of Rome and the center of the former empire.
+Lazio stands as the demarcation point between southern and northern Italy, acting as a melting pot of Italian gastronomy by combining ingredients, flavors, and cooking techniques of the north, south, and central regions.
+The topography hosts ancient rivers, glistening lakes, lush valleys, rocky mountains, and shimmering waters, with culinary customs dating back to the Etruscans.

 Learn more: 6 Dishes to Try While on Vacation in Rome